 Action Description Z/Create Launches the Create VM Wizard.
 See Creating a New Virtual Machine. Сору Copies an existing VM on your system to create a new VM or to create a duplicate VM for troubleshooting.
 See Copying a Virtual Machine.
 Import/Restore Imports a VM from a set of OVF and VHD files.
 See Creating and Migrating Virtual Machines.
 The import wizard allows you to import a VM to create a new instance of the VM or restore a VM to create an identical VM with the same hardware IDs provided in the OVF and VHD files.
-The following action The following actions are available for use if the VM is running.
+The following actions are available for use if the VM is running.
 And the second Mounts a USB device or a network-mounted folder (that is, a directory) to make it available to the guest operating system.
 You can then export a VM to the mounted location.
 See Mounting a USB Device or Network-mounted Folder on the ztC Edge Mount System.
 Unmounts a mounted USB device or a network-mounted folder.
 See Mounting a USB Device or Network-mounted Folder on the ztC Edge System.
 Unmount

-Action Description Console Opens a console for the selected VM.
-See Opening a Virtual Machine Console Session.
-Shutdown Shuts down the selected VM.
+Action Description vie l Opens a console for the selected VM.
+See Opening a Virtual Machine Console Console Session.
+Churte device the collected VM Coo Churting Device a Vietual Machine Shutdown Shuts down the selected VM.
 See Shutting Down a Virtual Machine.
-Power Off Immediately stops processing in the selected VM and destroys its memory state.
-Use this only as a last resort, when the VM cannot be successfully shutdown.
+Immediately stops processing in the selected VM and destroys its memory state.
+Power Off Use this only as a last resort, when the VM cannot be successfully shutdown.
 See Powering Off a Virtual Machine.
 The following action ns are available if the VM is shut down or stopped.
-Config Launches the Reprovision Virtual Machine wizard.
-The VM must be shut down prior to launching this wizard.
+E Launches the Reprovision Virtual Machine wizard.
+The VM must be shut down Config prior to launching this wizard.
 See Reprovisioning Virtual Machine Resources.
-Restore Recovers an existing VM on your ztC Edge system by overwriting the VM from a previous copy of OVF and VHD files.
+Recovers an existing VM on your ztC Edge system by overwriting the VM from a Restore previous copy of OVF and VHD files.
 See Replacing/Restoring a Virtual Machine from an OVF File.
-Export Saves the image of a VM to a set of OVF and VHD files.
-You can import these files on another system or import them back to the same ztC Edge system to restore or duplicate the original VM.
+1 Saves the image of a VM to a set of OVF and VHD files.
+You can import these files Export on another system or import them back to the same ztC Edge system to restore or duplicate the original VM.
 See Exporting a Virtual Machine.
-Start Boots the selected VM.
+N Start Boots the selected VM.
 See Starting a Virtual Machine.
-Boot From CD Boots a VM from the selected virtual CD.
+0 Boot From CD Boots a VM from the selected virtual CD.
 See Booting from a Virtual CD.